SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Indexing_database/Elasticsearch/Deploying_Elasticsearch/Installing_Elasticsearch_on_separate_Linux_machine.md

 1. Set the maximum Java Heap Size under */etc/elasticsearch/jvm.options*.
 For more information, see [Setting the heap size](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/heap-size.html).

    > [!NOTE]
    > Elasticsearch can use quite a bit of memory.
-At least 8 Gb of heap size should be specified.
+At least 8 GB of heap size should be specified.
 More could be required depending your system.

 1. Start Elasticsearch and evaluate if the service is up and running.